Use a Local Dynamic List¶

 We first start with the default

-for the Jupyter Interactive App:# ~/ondemand/dev/jupyter/submit.yml.erb --- batch_connect: template: "basic"
+submit.yml.erbfor the Jupyter Interactive App:# ~/ondemand/dev/jupyter/submit.yml.erb --- batch_connect: template: "basic"

 We now create a

-attribute submitted by the user:# ~/ondemand/dev/jupyter/submit.yml.erb --- batch_connect: template: "basic" script: queue_name: <%= custom_queue.blank? ? "null" : custom_queue.strip %>
+script:section if it doesn’t already exist and handle the value of thecustom_queueattribute submitted by the user:# ~/ondemand/dev/jupyter/submit.yml.erb --- batch_connect: template: "basic" script: queue_name: <%= custom_queue.blank? ? "null" : custom_queue.strip %>

 As we allow the user to input the value for

-we need to be careful when handling it:- if it is blank we set it to the YAML value
+custom_queuewe need to be careful when handling it:- if it is blank we set it to the YAML value

-, which won’t set a queue when submitting the job (you can replace this with a default queue for all users if you prefer) - otherwise we set the queue to the user defined string with leading and trailing whitespace removed
+null, which won’t set a queue when submitting the job (you can replace this with a default queue for all users if you prefer) - otherwise we set the queue to the user defined string with leading and trailing whitespace removed

 We also take advantage of the generic OodCore::Job::Script#queue_name method to supply a queue/partition that is resource manager (e.g., Slurm, Torque, …) agnostic.